apereo/cas/docs/cas-server-documentation/services/CouchDb-Service-Management.md

 ## Configuration

-{% include {{ version }}/couchdb-configuration.md configKey="cas.service-registry" %}
+{% include casproperties.html modules="cas-server-support-couchdb-service-registry" %}

-The only truly mandatory setting is the URL.
-However, CouchDB should not be used in admin party mode in production, so username and password are needed as well.

 ## Auto Initialization

 Upon startup and configuration permitting, the registry is able to auto initialize itself from default JSON service definitions available to CAS.
 See [this guide](AutoInitialization-Service-Management.html) for more info.

 ## Troubleshooting